How to Wire Light Switches From an Outlet

 How to Wire Light Fixtures from Switches and Outlets

-Application: Wiring a Light Switch from an Outlet.
+Application: Wiring a Light Switch from a Wall Outlet.

 Skill Level: Intermediate to Advanced.
 This electrical work is best performed by a Licensed Electrical Contractor.

 Tools Required: Specific to the scope of the work and the condition of the home and project.
 Electricians Tools, including Pouch of Hand Tools, Power Tools, Drill motor and Auger Drill Bits and Extension Cords, and a Voltage Tester.